jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-07-checkpoint.md

 nothing, however great the denominator may be; and, consequently, as those fractions must always preserve a certain quantity, we may continue the series of fractions in
-**Article 78** without interruption.
-This circumstance has introduced the expression, that the denominator must be infinite, or infinitely great, in order that the fraction may be reduced to 0, or to nothing; hence the word infinite in
+<span class="artref">Art.
+78</span> without interruption.
+This circumstance has introduced
+the expression, that the denominator must be infinite, or infinitely great, in order that the fraction may be reduced to 0, or to nothing; hence the word infinite in